5 Ways to Prepare for the FAFSA

 1. Line up your “contributors”

-The new FAFSA will ask students to submit financial information about themselves and their spouse or parents (called “contributors”).
-The contributors about whom a student must submit financial information depends on the student’s dependency status (whether the student is dependent upon their parents or independent), tax filing status, and marital status.
+The FAFSA asks students to submit financial information about themselves and their spouse or parents (called “contributors”).
+Who exactly must contribute depends on the student’s FAFSA dependency status (whether the student is required to report their parents’ financial information and thus considered “dependent” or whether the student is considered independent for FAFSA purposes), tax filing status, and marital status.

 If you haven’t done so already, go to the Federal Student Aid website and create your FSA account, and ask your contributors to do the same.
 During registration, each contributor will be asked to create an FSA ID, which they’ll use to access the FAFSA form.
 According to the Federal Student Aid office, contributors without a Social Security number can create an account, obtain an FSA ID, and access the FAFSA form.

-Contributors must also sign a consent form allowing the Federal Student Aid office to download their tax information from the Internal Revenue Service and to share that information with your colleges.
+Contributors must also consent to allowing the Federal Student Aid office to download their tax information from the Internal Revenue Service and to share that information with your colleges.
 Even if a contributor has not filed a federal tax return with the IRS, he or she must provide this consent.
-Failing to do so will make the student ineligible for federal financial aid.
+Failing to provide consent will make the student ineligible for federal financial aid.

 3. Review Financial Aid Deadlines